-If you want to pay off your mortgage fast, some banks offer a rare 10-year fixed term.
+To help you pay off your mortgage fast, some banks offer a rare 10-year fixed term.
 If you can comfortably make the monthly payments, you stand to save thousands in interest.

-How does a 10-year mortgage compare to 30-year mortgages?
+How does a 10-year mortgage compare to a 30-year mortgage?

-A 10-year mortgage offers you the chance to pay less interest over the term in exchange for higher monthly payments when compared to a 30-year mortgage.
+A 10-year mortgage offers you the chance to pay a lot less in interest over a short term in exchange for higher monthly payments than a 30-year mortgage.

-In fact — where the interest paid on a 30-year mortgage can nearly equal the initial principal — you may only pay 25% of that initial principal as interest with a 10-year term.
+While the interest paid on a 30-year mortgage can nearly equal the initial principal, you may pay only 25% of that initial principal as interest with a 10-year term.

 What are the benefits of a 10-year mortgage?

-- Low interest rates.
-Most lenders that provide 10-year terms offer low interest rates on the loan, sometimes even less than a 15-year rate.
+Low interest rates.
+Most lenders that offer 10-year terms keep interest rates low, sometimes less than a 15-year rate.

-- Enormous savings on interest.The interest you’ll owe on a 10-year mortgage is much lower than that of a 30-year loan.
+Huge interest savings.The interest you’ll end up paying on a 10-year mortgage is much lower than that of a 30-year loan.

 What should I watch out for?

-Though 10-year mortgage savings are substantial, they do come with some drawbacks:
+Though 10-year mortgage savings are substantial, watch for potential financial drawbacks:

-- High monthly payments.
-Monthly payments on a 10-year mortgage can be high compared to 30-year mortgages.
-This can be problematic if you can’t easily cover payments and living expenses.
+High monthly payments.
+Monthly payments on a 10-year mortgage are high compared to 30-year mortgages, which can become a problem if you aren’t easily able to cover living expenses.

-- Less flexibility.
-High monthly payments could mean you have less money for investing elsewhere.
+Less flexibility.
+High monthly payments could mean you have less money for investing elsewhere, which can be risky.

-- Limited purchasing power.
-You may not qualify for a more expensive home under a 10-year mortgage.
+Limited purchasing power.
+You might not qualify for a more expensive home under a 10-year mortgage.

 Is a 10-year mortgage loan right for me?

-But if your income can support it, a 10-year loan can be a good opportunity to save thousands in interest.
+But if your income can support it, paying over a decade rather than 30 years can help you build equity and save thousands in interest.

 ARM vs. fixed 10-year mortgage